Gzelle-cloud/simple-timer/README.md

 Feel free to fork this project and make your own contributions.
 If you'd like to report an issue or suggest an improvement, please open an issue in this repository.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project was created for educational purposes.
+No specific license is applied, and it's free to use without restrictions.

 ## Acknowledgments
-Thanks to all contributors who helped make this project a success!
+Thanks to all contributors who helped make this project a success! :)